Be Unique;Believe, Achieve, Succeed Together

 • reflect on their own thoughts, feelings, experiences, ideas, values and beliefs with increasing discernment

-At Hadrian Primary School we follow the Agreed Syllabus for Religious Education in South Shields.
+At Hadrian Primary School we follow the Agreed Syllabus for Religious Education in South Tyneside.
 Our curriculum is predominantly Christian in nature with children studying 3 Christian topics per year group.
 Children will also study other core religions including Sikhism, Judaism and the Hindu religion.
 To reflect the multicultural diversity of our school we also include at least one Islamic topic per year group.

 During the Early Years Foundation Stage RE is usually taught as part of a whole class topic and often relates to special times within the year.
 Children will be introduced to the idea of special days and festivals within religions and how these are celebrated.
 They will be introduced to ceremonies that show belonging.
 They will find out about special places and how they are used for worship.
 They will handle sacred books appropriately treating them with respect and learning their significance for the faith communities.
 They will listen to religious stories and begin to use some appropriate religious vocabulary.